daattali/oldschool-github-extension/README.md

 2. **Highlight selected page in header:** Prior to the update, the selected page you're on was clearly highlighted.
 The update made the current page selection much more subtle.

-3. **Classic-syle buttons:** The old buttons had depth, and the new buttons are flat and look less clickable.
+3. **Classic-syle buttons:** The old buttons had depth and bold font, and the new buttons are flat and look less clickable.

 4. **Add row separators in file explorer:** The file explorer that shows all the files and folders currently has no borders between rows, making it harder to read the file list.